theislab/scib-pipeline/README.md

 3. Install any extra packages through `R`

 For the installation of conda, follow [these](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) instructions or use your system's package manager.
-The environments have only been tested on linux operating systems although it should be possible to run the pipeline using Mac OS.
+The environments have only been tested on linux operating systems, although it should be possible to run the pipeline using Mac OS.

 To create the conda environments use the `.yml` files in the `envs` directory.
 In order for the pipeline to work out of the box, you need a python and an R environment.